cmfcmf/OpenWeatherMap-PHP-API/README.md

 // Units (can be 'metric' or 'imperial' [default]):
 $units = 'metric';

+// You can use every PSR-17 compatible HTTP request factory
+// and every PSR-18 compatible HTTP client.
+This example uses
+// `http-interop/http-factory-guzzle` and `php-http/guzzle6-adapter`
+// which you need to install separately.
+$httpRequestFactory = new RequestFactory();
+$httpClient = GuzzleAdapter::createWithConfig([]);

 // Create OpenWeatherMap object.
-// Don't use caching (take a look into Examples/Cache.php to see how it works).
-$owm = new OpenWeatherMap('YOUR-API-KEY');
+$owm = new OpenWeatherMap('YOUR-API-KEY', $httpClient, $httpRequestFactory);

 try {
     $weather = $owm->getWeather('Berlin', $units, $lang);